beamer-bridge/beamer/docs/source/faq.rst

+.. _faq:

 FAQ
 ===

 * What is Beamer Bridge?

-  Beamer Bridge enables direct ERC20 asset transfers between any two EVM compatible rollups, without transiting via Layer 1(L1).
+  Beamer Bridge enables direct ERC20 asset transfers between any two EVM compatible chain, without transiting via Layer 1(L1).

 * What are the advantages of Beamer?